The Class-Domination Theory of Power

 by G. William Domhoff

-NOTE: WhoRulesAmerica.net is largely based on my book, Who Rules America?, first published in 1967 and now in its 7th edition.
-This on-line document is presented as a summary of some of the main ideas in that book.
+NOTE: WhoRulesAmerica.net is largely based on Who Rules America?, first published in 1967 and now in its 8th edition.
+This on-line document is presented as a summary of some of the main ideas in that series of books.

 Who has predominant power in the United States?
 The short answer, from 1776 to the present, is: Those who have the money -- or more specifically, who own income-producing land and businesses -- have the power.
 George Washington was one of the biggest landowners of his day; presidents in the late 19th century were close to the railroad interests; for the Bush family, it was oil and other natural resources, agribusiness, and finance.
 In this day and age, this means that banks, corporations, agribusinesses, and big real estate developers, working separately on most policy issues, but in combination on important general issues -- such as taxes, opposition to labor unions, and trade agreements with other countries -- set the rules within which policy battles are waged.